 Math Department Computing Environment

 Most offices have computers.
-If your office doesn't have a computer you can find computers in one of the four computer labs located in the following rooms: 2-168, 2-268, 2-366, and 2-386.
+If your office doesn't have a computer you can find computers in the common area, E17-401A.

 Generally, each faculty member or graduate student will have a Linux workstation available for use in his or her office or a nearby computer room.
 Currently, computers on the Math network are limited to Linux workstations.
 Please see us if you need to connect Windows or Mac OS machines on the Math network.